AdobeDocs/experience-manager-learn.en/help/cloud-service/developing/extensibility/content-fragments/example-extensions/image-generation-and-image-upload.md

 ---
 title: OpenAI image generation via a custom Content Fragment Console extension
-description: An example AEM Content Fragments Console extension that generates digital image from natural language descriptions using OpenAI or DALL-E 2 and uploads generated image to AEM, and associates it to the Content Fragment.
+description: Learn how to generate digital image from natural language description using OpenAI or DALL-E 2 and uploads generated image to AEM using a custom Content Fragment Console extension.
 feature: Developer Tools
 version: Cloud Service
 topic: Development